scarletstudio/transithealth/README.md

 # TransitHealth

-Help people explore data about transit and public health in Chicago.
+Help people explore data about public transit and public health across Chicago.

 ## Directory Structure

 ```
 transithealth
+├── .github             Contains GitHub actions, automated tasks that runb after commits.
+├── .pytest_cache       (Ignore, not committed) Stores information for Python unit test runs.
+├── .venv               (Not committed) Details for your virtual environment.
 ├── api/                RESTful API server for the backend.
 ├── app/                Static React app for the frontend.
-├── common/             Python modules to be reused through the backend and notebooks.
 ├── docs/               Documentation for the project.
-├── notebooks/          Jupyter notebooks for each engineer to do analysis and prototyping.
+├── notebooks/          Jupyter notebooks for each team member to do analysis and prototyping.
-└── pipeline/           Offline pipeline for the backend.
+├── pipeline/           Offline pipeline for the backend.
+├── .env                (Not committed) Specifies secret variables to use during development.
+├── .gitignore          Tells git what files and folders not to commit.
+├── LICENSE             Tells others the terms under which they can use this software.
+├── Procfile            Tells Heroku how to run the server at deploy time.
+├── pytest.ini          Settings for Python unit tests.
+├── README.md           (This file!)
+Helps explain the project.
+└── requirements.txt    Dependencies for Python modules and scripts.
 ```

 ## View the App